 The following compilation of policies affects Student Organizations wishing to engage in political actions.
-If at any time an organization is unsure of compliance with these policies, please contact the Center for Leadership and Involvement (608-263-0365), Associated Students of Madison (608-265-2272), or the UW-Madison Office of Legal Affairs (608) 263-7400.
+If at any time an organization is unsure of compliance with these policies, please contact the Center for Leadership & Involvement (608-263-0365), Associated Students of Madison (608-265-2272), or the UW-Madison Office of Legal Affairs (608) 263-7400.

 Political campaign activity: Political campaign activity includes solicitation of campaign contributions; service in furtherance of candidates, political parties, and political action committees; advocating a particular position on a referendum; and also promoting action on issues which have become highly identified as dividing issues between candidates for public office at the local, state, or federal level.